CodeVinayak/Portfolio-v2/README.md

-# New Portfolio of Vinayak Singh
+# Portfolio of Vinayak Singh

 This project was created with CRA (Create React App)